Sign up for BitLaunch and use Linux performance monitoring tools to keep an eye on your server.

 yum install htop

-Use Netstat and Tcpdump for network monitoring
+Use Netstat and Tcpdump for Linux network performance monitoring

 sudo apt install net-tools OR